danmo91/School/IS 403/HTML Forms/README.md

 - The action attribute tells where to send the information (/Controller/Action)
 - The method attribute tells where to HTTP POST or HTTP GET when sending the information (Default Method is GET)

+This is what an HTML form looks like when rendered on the page
 ```html
 <form action="/Home/Sign_in" method="POST">
 	<input name="email" type="email" />